 Here are the options you have for your term project.
 You should choose ONE of these options:

-OPTION 1: Set up an ArcGIS Server-based web site using your own data, using EC2 as a hosting service.
+OPTION 1: Set up an ArcGIS Server-based website using your own data, using EC2 as a hosting service.

 OPTION 2: Solve a GIS problem using multiple cloud machines.

-OPTION 4: Design a cloud-based infrastructure which complements an existing GIS.
+OPTION 4: Design a cloud-based infrastructure that complements an existing GIS.
 Since this option will deliver a design rather than an example of a working system, the written component will need to be much larger than under the other options.

 OPTION 5: Develop your own topic using Cloud GIS.
 You will need to receive approval from your instructor.

 The term project includes the following deliverables:

 - Lesson 8: Final Project Abstract (summary) of Project Idea